Paradockz/Darflen-Legacy/README.md

 ![Profile page](https://static.darflen.com/img/c.png)

 ### Admin Panel
 Darflen has a simple but effective ``admin panel`` for administrators.
 Admins have access to the admin panel, where they can manage user information, edit website content, handle reports, and perform other moderation tasks.
-The admin panel also simplify access to each ``user``, ``posts``, ``comments`` and ``replies`` content for moderation purposes making easier for administrators to moderate the site.
+The admin panel also simplify access to each ``Users``, ``Posts``, ``Comments`` and ``replies`` content for moderation purposes making easier for administrators to moderate the site.

 ![Profile page](https://static.darflen.com/img/e.png)